 It is common knowledge that guinea pigs are social animals, but what do you know about guinea pig bonding?
 What biochemistry is responsible for bonding behavior?
 How do guinea pigs bond, and exactly how does bonding get expressed?
+How to bond with your guinea pig?
 Find out all you need to know about guinea pig bonding.

 - What Exactly is Bonding?